arthurgr/astrofy-blog/src/content/blog/post5.md

 ---
 title: "Utila, Honduras"
 description: "Visiting my friend on the island of Utila, Honduras, was an unforgettable adventure that pushed me out of my comfort zone and changed my perspective on life.
-The trip was more than just a vacation—it was a life-changing experience that deepened friendships, broadened my worldview, and left me with memories I’ll cherish forever."
+The trip was more than just a vacation, it was a life-changing experience that deepened friendships, broadened my worldview, and left me with memories I’ll cherish forever."
 pubDate: "Feb 1 2025"
 heroImage: "/blog/post5/beach.webp"
 tags: ["outside"]